ever-co/ever-demand/README.md

 ### Quick installation

-After Git repo is cloned, just run the following command to install/bootstrap all dependencies:
+After this GitHub repo is cloned, just run the following command to install/bootstrap all dependencies:

 ```
 yarn bootstrap